 If you have trouble seeing the video, go here.

-Here are some inspiring books for winter growing, there is a lot possible:
+If your climate allows growing more than just spinach, here are some inspiring books for winter growing, there is a lot possible: